 “The one unifying diet found to best prevent and treat many of these chronic diseases is a whole-food, plant-based diet, defined as an eating pattern that encourages the consumption of unrefined plant foods and discourages meats, dairy products, eggs and processed food.”

-Each day, I now try to include in my diet a cruciferous vegetable (usually red cabbage), legumes (often houmous, or baked beans), some other fruit and veg, oatmeal, flaxseed, and so on.
+His recommendation is to include in your daily diet a cruciferous vegetable (eg. red cabbage), legumes (eg. houmous, or baked beans), some other fruit and veg, oatmeal, flaxseed, and so on.

-And I take supplements to be sure I get enough vitamin B12, Iodine, and Long-chain Omega 3 (in algae oil).
+Also, he says you should take supplements to be sure to get enough vitamin B12, Iodine, and Long-chain Omega-3 (in algae oil).